NAM vs UGA Dream11 Prediction Today: Fantasy Cricket Tips for Namibia vs Uganda T20I | ExBulletin

 Namibia

-Jean-Pierre Kotze, Michau du-Preez, Merwe Erasmus, Karl Birkenstock, Stephan Baard, JJ Smit, Craig Williams, Bernard Scholtz, Jan Frylinck, Tangeni Lungameni, Ben Shikongo
+Jean-Pierre Kotze (WC), Craig Williams, Merwe Erasmus (c), Jan Nicol Loftie-Eaton, Michau du-Preez, JJ Smit, Ben Shikongo, Karl Birkenstock, Bernard Scholtz, Jan Frylinck, Tangeni Lungameni

 Uganda

-Roger Mukasa, Arnold Otwani, Kenneth Waiswa, Riazat Ali Shah, Frank Akankwasa, Brian Masaba, Fred Achelam, Trevor Bukenya, Henry Senyondo, Frank Nsubuga, Jonathan Ssebanja
+Roger Mukasa, Arnold Otwani (c & wk), Hamu Kayondo, Ronak Patel, Dinesh Nakrani, Riazat Ali Shah, Frank Akankwasa, Kenneth Waiswa, Frank Nsubuga, Cosmos Kyewuta, Henry Senyondo

 Plowing